cockpit-project/cockpituous/metrics/README.md

 Whenever you change the dashboard, use the "Dashboard settings" button (cog icon at the top right) → JSON model, copy&paste it to [cockpit.ci-json](./cockpit-ci.json), and send a pull request to update it.

+## CI weather

+We also have a [static viewer](https://github.com/cockpit-project/bots/blob/main/tests.html) for the test result database.
+It is *really* slow, but still has features which Grafana doesn't -- in particular, showing example log URLs for failures.
+This is deployed as a separate [centosci-ci-weather.yaml](./centosci-ci-weather.yaml) resource and accessible here: https://ci-weather-cockpit.apps.ocp.cloud.ci.centos.org/tests.html